Mohammadjbnb/Hydrogen-Traffic-power-HTP-Network/README.md

 **Traffic Network:** Based on downtown Edmonton, this origin-destination traffic network comprises 18 nodes and 27 roads, offering insights into urban traffic flows.

-This paper has not yet been published, and as such, updates to the datasets and accompanying analyses may occur as the peer review process progresses.
-Please check back for the most current version of the datasets and research findings.